- What Is a Project Schedule?

 Another difference between the project plan and schedule is that the plan doesn’t necessitate the use of project management tools.
 Since the project plan is mostly a series of documents, you can just use a word processing program.
 However, project schedules usually run on project management software tools, with features such as Gantt charts.

 - Project Scheduling: Project scheduling is a project management process that consists of creating and managing a schedule to organize the tasks, deliverables and milestones of a project on a timeline.
 The project schedule defines the duration, start and end dates for activities and is used by project managers for resource management, task management and team management purposes

-- Schedule Plan: A schedule plan is a component of the project plan that defines how the schedule will be developed, monitored and controlled.
+- Schedule Plan: A schedule plan or schedule management plan, is a component of the project plan that defines how the schedule will be developed, monitored and controlled.
 It also establishes the scheduling methodology and scheduling tools used to develop the project schedule.
 The complexity of the schedule plan varies depending on the project.
 The schedule plan is also referred to as the schedule management plan.

 - Schedule Baseline: A schedule baseline is the approved version of the project schedule in the schedule plan.
 Once the project execution phase starts, the actual start and end dates of tasks will be compared to those established in the schedule baseline to measure performance and keep the project on track.
-The project schedule is different from the schedule baseline because it can be changed as the project progresses, while the schedule baseline can only be changed through change management processes.
+The project schedule may differ from the schedule baseline because it changes as the project progresses.

 - Resource Schedule: Consists in including resource availability and capacity planning considerations when developing a schedule.
 That means planning tasks on a timeline based on the resources and constraints associated with each.